MARC WB3JOE/R W3NWA Southeastern PA

 Lending Library for reference material includes popular titles like the ARRL Handbook (2012), the ARRL Operating Manual and the ARRL Public Service Handbook.

 Ten-Tec 580 HF Transceiver with Ten-Tec power supply and LDG Z-11 ProII automatic antenna tuner.
 This is an opportunity for a MARC member to get on the air!
-If interested in the loan of this equipment you must have already installed an HF antenna and be willing to be checked out on the operation of the equipment at the K3DS station.
+If interested in the loan of this equipment you must have already installed an HF antenna and be willing to be checked out on the operation of the equipment.
 The Ten-Tec 580 manual is available here: